goenning/goenning/_posts/2014-08-20-connecting-to-sap-with-soap-rfc.md

 tags: [sap, abap, rfc, soap, icf, sharpsaprfc]
 ---

-In previous article entitled [How to enable SAP RFC in a miniSAP installation](/2014/08/01/how-to-enable-sap-icf-in-minisap-installation) you saw that SAP has a built-in HTTP module.
+In previous article entitled [How to enable SAP ICF in a miniSAP installation](/2014/08/01/how-to-enable-sap-icf-in-minisap-installation) you saw that SAP has a built-in HTTP module.
 This module contains multiples services, where each one has it's own interface and can be enabled or disabled depending on your needs.
 Each service has a corresponding ABAP Class that process the HTTP Response based on the HTTP Request.
 It is possible to identify the class by double-clicking at the service.

 ![](/public/images/class-handler-ping.png)